-When you have traveled to Iran, have you experienced any problems on entry to Iran, or on your rethe U.S.?
-(Check all that apply.) turn to 2017 Yes, I had problems with Iranian authorities on entry to Iran.
-4 Yes, I had problems with U.S. Customs and Border Patrol or U.S. immigration on my return to the United States.
-9 I have not had any problems.
+When you have traveled to Iran, have you experienced any problems on entry to Iran, or on your return to the U.S.?
+(Check all that apply.)

+2017

+Yes, I had problems with Iranian authorities on entry to Iran.
+4

+Yes, I had problems with U.S. Customs and Border Patrol or U.S. immigration on my return to the United 9

+States.

+I have not had any problems.
 89